-Islam is the final and conclusive Divine Faith revealed by God Almighty and accordingly the last links of Divine communication form the heavens to the earth.
-As such Islam has been subjected to more false accusations than the previous religions since it came: "in truth confirming the scripture that came before it, and guarding it in safety" (5,48).
+Islam is the final and conclusive divine faith revealed by God, and accordingly the last link of divine communication from the heavens to the earth.
+As such Islam has been subjected to more false accusations than the previous religions since it came: "in truth confirming the scripture that came before it, and guarding it in safety".
+(5/48).

-The allegations attributed to Islam, since its advent and until the present day, have been repeatedly circulated the only difference being the wording and the attempt to present them in a semblance of scientific diction.
+The allegations against Islam, since its advent and until the present day, have been repeatedly circulated, the only difference being the wording and the attempt to present them in a semblance of scientific diction.
 The scholars of Islam answered these allegations each according to his own thought and we do not belittle the efforts of those scholars.
-The aim of this book is to present conclusive and verified proof regarding the most important allegations against Islam that have been raised and repeated in the recent years especially in the age of the Internet.
+The aim of this book is to present conclusive and verified proof regarding the most important allegations against Islam that have been raised and repeated in recent years especially in the age of the Internet.